meetbryce/unify/README.md

     1. [done] Custom charting command
     1. Implement more autocompletions based on scanning help messages
     1. Async responses for slow actions (like emailing)

+## Roadmap

+### Adapters

+- Implement some interesting new adapters: Gmail, Salesforce, S3, GDrive
+- Implement YAMLSchema validation for adapter specs
+- A Web based "adapter builder" for interactive building/modifying of adapter specs
+- Generalizeed Oauth support

+### Interpreter

+- Proper command/table/column completion

+### Web interface

+- Build a centralized web admin front-end for interacting with the interpreter
+- Data exploration interfaces
+    - Create connection interface
+    - Schema browser
+    - Data "peeking" (both tables and API endpoints)
+    - Adapter builder
+    - Command console
+- Proprietary "notebook" support.
+A notebook is a similar to Jupyter - a sequential set of cells where cells are either code or right text.
+Notebooks also include "input" and "output" metadata.
+That is, notebooks automatically describe which tables/vars they depend on for input, and which ones they generate as output.
+This allows the user to decompose a complex pipeline into multiple notebooks, where the system automatically understands the dependencies between the pieces.
+The user can annotate a notebook to "auto execute" if any of its inputs change.
+So if I imported a spreadsheet into a table, then created a notebook to transform the sheet data into another table, then I could specify that the notebook should be executed automatically if the original sheet data was updated.
+- Implement support for "reports" and "dashboards" either as new first-class objects or specializations of notebooks.
+Likely to be the latter.
+You create a notebook and then say "render this notebook as a dashboard" which basically extracts and displays only "marked reportable" cells.
+By default a code cell which makes a chart will be marked "reportable".
+But the user could elect to report via tables or text cells as well.
+- Notebook "dev/publish" mode should be very clear.
+A notebook can only be run automatically in the background once it is "published" which creates a "hard version" of the notebook contents.
+This let's someone play with notebook edits without affecting published notebooks.
+(Maybe "published" notebooks are commited into the interpreter, while dev notebooks are only held in the admin layer?)

 ## Developing